 Others truly want to change the world and deliver a game-changing idea to the market.
 Perhaps even something that has the potential to impact millions or even billions of people.
 And then there are some who are chasing dreams of high-profit paydays, with IPO’s and acquisitions, all at the least possible expenditure and effort.
 The pot of gold is seemingly just around the corner.

 We meet with all these types of startups – most are young, smart, and excited.
 The ideas we hear range from good, to great, to not-so-good – at least in our humble opinion.
 But often times, our opinion about an idea isn’t really the important thing.
 We’ve been wrong before, plenty of times.
-What is often more important than the idea is the motivation of the founders, and their commitment to their tech startup business.
+What is often more important than the idea is the motivation of the tech startup founders, and their commitment to their tech startup business.

-Let’s face it – entrepreneurs are exciting to us.
+Consequently, let’s face it – entrepreneurs are exciting to us.
 Many just want to get out there and do something they really believe in.
 They see a problem in the world, and try to figure out how they can solve it or, at the very least, make the problem more manageable for others.

-The ones we sometimes worry about are the ones with visions of a quick dollar, requiring minimal work on their part, and anticipating a fast cash-out.
+In addition, the ones we sometimes worry about are the ones with visions of a quick dollar, requiring minimal work on their part, and anticipating a fast cash-out.
 One might call it the “Get-Rich-Quick” mindset.
 It’s understandable, as past tech bubbles have seen big west-coast investment money handed out with relative ease for ideas that, in hindsight, were terrible and unfocused.

-With that said, know this: these “cash-out / get-rich” projects are both unusually difficult to complete, and far less likely to be successful than others.
+As well, with that said, know this: these “cash-out / get-rich” projects are both unusually difficult to complete, and far less likely to be successful than others.
 Given the long odds of a profitable tech startup even under the best of circumstances, such founders are nearly doomed from the start.

-Furthermore, the fact is, you will eventually have to put more money into your app after launch.
-Like any business, there are costs and overhead to consider.
+Furthermore, the fact is, you will eventually have to put invest more money into your app after launch.
+Like any business, there are costs and overhead to consider for a tech startup launching an app.
 Your MVP (Minimum Viable Product) is not going to make you a millionaire.
 New apps need lots of attention and TLC in order to grow a user base.
 And that attention and TLC will come at an additional cost.

 Moreover, it requires focus, dedication, and intense planning; both technical and financial.
 As we’ve said before, it’s important to note that founders are not launching an app – they are launching a business.
 And a business will only be as successful as the level of effort, planning, and business organization that the founders put into it.

 And so, to the get-rich-quick potential clients out there, we say “Do what you love.
 Work hard at it.
 Be smart about it.
 Be fully engaged and informed about your new business.
 Care about what you’re making.
 And the rest, as they say, will fall into place over time.”